 Approach: John focuses on each students' individual learning style and creates a safe place for learning, so that students can feel free to ask questions, make mistakes, and be themselves as they develop fully as musicians.

-Experience: Taught both private and class size trumpet/general brass instruction in Boston Public Schools, Trotter Innovation School, and the Saint Theresa-Avila Catholic School; works as a private instructor with Community Music Center of Boston; teaches general music with the Pierce Elementary School Enrichment Program & taught at the Edith C. Baker School Enrichment Program
+Experience: Taught both private and class size trumpet/general brass instruction in Boston Public Schools at the Trotter Innovation School and the Saint Theresa-Avila Catholic School; worked as a private instructor with Community Music Center of Boston; teaches general music with the Brookline Public Schools extended day program.

 Studied: Berklee College Of Music- dual degree of Jazz Composition and Professional Music

-Specializes in: Jazz, Classical, Funk/R&B, Music Theory, and Improvisation
+Specializes in: Jazz, Classical, Funk/R&B, Improvisation and Music Theory

 Approach: My goal is to provide a well-rounded instruction on the instrument and to help foster a natural passion for studying music.
 In my lessons, I focus on the fundamentals of brass playing, as well as cater to the student's own interests and ambitions.
-In addition to drawing material from classic brass pedagogy (Arban's book, Clarke studies, Brandt, Stamp), students will learn jazz tunes by ear, practice improvisation techniques, understand theory concepts, and other methods to stretch outside classic trumpet repertoire for a well-rounded contemporary approach.
+Students will look at material from method books, learn various repertoire and songs of their choice, play duets, understand theory concepts and practice improvisation.

 donny landers iv